TheMuuj/TheMuuj.github.io/_posts/2021-05-28-dotnet-generic-math.md

 ### The Ideal Solution

-The problem with everything so far is that they don't automatically work if a new "number type" is introduced.
+With the exception of the dynamic code generation solution (via `System.Linq.Expressions`), the problem with these solutions is that they don't automatically work when a new "number type" is introduced.
 Usually `decimal` gets omitted because IEEE floating point calculations are "good enough" and fast.
 But a unit-conversion library would likely benefit from being able to use `decimal` as well.

 The base class library is also adding new numeric types all the time.
 Recently, we got `System.Half`, a 16-bit floating point number, often used in machine learning.
 I believe that `System.Quad` is likely to be coming soon, as well as some sort of floating point analogue to `System.Numerics.BigInteger`.